coLAB-UFF/ishs2026/index.md

 # Company Facts Section
 company_facts:
   title: Conference Numbers
-  subtitle: Based on previous years, our expectations are high
+  subtitle: We look forward to welcoming you in July 2026
-  text: We look forward to welcoming you in July 2026.
+  text: Based on previous years, our expectations are high.
   counters:
     - icon: uil uil-presentation-check
       count: 300+